Psychology at Ulster University promises high quality teaching in a supportive learning environment.

 Status: C

-This module will discuss the nature and origins of individual differences in major psychological attributes, involving a range of cognitive abilities and personality traits.
+This module will discuss the nature and origins of individual differences in major psychological attributes, involving a range of individual difference abilities and personality traits.
 It will attempt to provide a grounding in the theory and practice of psychological assessments, including interpretation of psychometric test scores.
-Attention will be paid to the ethical and historical context of the topics and provide an introduction to the contemporary literature and research directions.
+Attention will be paid to the ethical and historical context of the topics and introduce the contemporary literature and research directions.

 Year: 2